elesto-dao/elesto/docs/Explanation/ADR/adr-007-revocation-lists.md

 By leveraging public verifiable credentials (PVCs) and a credential definition schema, the Elesto node will offer native support for revocation lists.

-This ADR introduces a credential definition for use by a credential issuer to publish one or more revocation lists.
+This ADR introduces a [credential definition](adr-006-public-verifiable-credential.md#credential-definition-cd) for use by a credential issuer to publish one or more revocation lists.
 Each revocation list is encoded in a [public verifiable credential (PVC)](adr-006-public-verifiable-credential.md#public-verifiable-credential-pvc).

-The credential issuer will be responsible for creating, maintaining, and tracking an index of the credentials that it issues.

 The revocation list model is an implementation of the W3C [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/) privacy-preserving, space-efficient, and high-performance mechanism for publishing the revocation status of VCs.

+In this model, the credential issuer assigns a different positive number to each credential that it issues: the number is the index in the revocation list encoded in the [public verifiable credential](adr-006-public-verifiable-credential.md#public-verifiable-credential-pvc).

-The credential definition is defined by this JSON-formatted schema:
+The credential schema, included in the revocation list credential definition, is defined by this JSON-formatted schema:

 ```json
 {